eliperelman/jqueryref/index.md

-# w00t! jQuery Reference and Alternate Documentation
+# jQuery Reference and Documentation